graphql/graphiql/CONTRIBUTING.md

 ## License

-By contributing to GraphiQL, you agree that your contributions will be licensed under the LICENSE file in the project root directory.
+By contributing to GraphQL Language Service, you agree that your contributions will be licensed under the LICENSE file in the project root directory.